 A 32,904 square foot industrial building situated on 197,925 square feet of land which is used for businesses, showrooms and warehousing.
 It was built in 1978 and renovated in 1991 and includes 65 outdoor parking spaces.
 The building is 100% leased.
-Major tenants include CIT Group, Klockner Moeller Ltée and Moteurs électriques Laval.
+Major tenants include CIT Financial Ltd, Klockner Moeller Ltée and Moteurs électriques Laval.

 A 24,408 square foot industrial building situated on 89,781 square feet of land.
 It was built in 1988 and has 47 outdoor parking spaces.
 The building is 100% leased.
-Major tenants include L'Islet Transport inc., Toromont Inc. and Enertrak Inc.
+Major tenants include Gojet Inc., Toromont Inc. and Enertrak Inc.